emersion/unfacebookify/README.md

 * Multiple groups (access a group by typing `/{group_name}` in the URL)
 * Option to let everyone unfacebookify any group by logging in with their Facebook account
 * E-mail notifications
+* Allow users to post to a Facebook group by e-mail
 * Backed by sausages

 ## Installation